 When we decided to raise the Series A, there were three key things: expanding our c-suite.
 So, as a solo founder, I wanted to bring on some good people who could help scale the company and run strategic elements that I was doing everything through 2019 to 2020.
 We then wanted to expand our whole team.
 So, we’re originally a team of probably around 14 to 15 people through most of 2020, doubling or trebling that in size over the next 12 months.
 Then the final piece was bringing new products to market and accelerating some of our tech developments.
 So, we’ve already bought out a couple of new things over the last six to 12 months, such as these computer-generated avatars that you can practice soft skills with.
 And we’re going to be bringing out more components to the overall platform that helps the workforce to get the best out of themselves.

-And will you focus expansion on the U.S. or stay in the U.K. or go through Europe?
+And will you focus on expansion in the US or stay in the UK or go through Europe?
 What’s your plan?

 Yes.
 It’s the original plan.